 The closer together you plant leeks, the smaller they will be.
 Commercial growers usually place them about 6-8" apart and don't thin them.
 A good technique for home gardeners is to plant them just 2-3" apart, and achieve proper spacing by harvesting baby leeks as you need them.
 These young leeks are a good substitute for onions in the early summer kitchen.

-It is good to rotate the location of your leeks from year to year, avoiding places where onions or garlic have grown, as the same pests and diseases can affect your leeks.
+It is good to rotate the location of your leeks from year to year, avoiding places where onions or garlic have grown, because the same pests and diseases can affect your leeks.

 Get in on the best deals, new products and gardening tips.